Skip to main content

 Enter the subject you want for the notification emails.

-Latest Snapshot name
+Latest snapshot name

-If you want the suffix “_recent” added to the latest Snapshot, then check this box.
+If you want the suffix “_recent” added to the latest snapshot, then check this box.
 The “_recent” suffix replaces the date and timestamp.

 Note A _recent backup is created for each policy that is attached to a resource group.
 Therefore, a resource group with multiple policies will have multiple _recent backups.
 Do not manually rename _recent backups.

-Custom Snapshot format
+Custom snapshot format

-If you want to use a custom format for the Snapshot names, then check this box and enter the name format.
+If you want to use a custom format for the snapshot names, then check this box and enter the name format.

 • By default, this feature is disabled.

-If you select $CustomText, the name format is <CustomName>_<Date-TimeStamp>.
-Enter the custom text in the additional box that is provided.
+If you include $CustomText, the format becomes <CustomName>_<Date-TimeStamp>.
+Enter your custom text in the provided field.

 [NOTE]: